Lindsey Oil Refinery: Operation

 In September 1971 it processed the first North Sea oil from the Norwegian Ekofisk field, from a 30,000 ton tanker.

-It currently employs a permanent staff of around 415, as well as several hundred contractors on site, rising to up to several thousand during major turnaround and maintenance projects.
 In 1999, Total took full control of the plant, when it bought Fina.

-Producing around 35 types of product, it currently processes circa 113,000 barrels of oil per day after its refining capacity was almost halved during restructuring initiatives by former operators Total.
+It used to produce around 35 types of product and process circa 113,000 barrels of oil per day.

-Crude oil is imported via two pipelines, connecting the 1,000-metre jetty five miles away at Immingham Dock, to the refinery.
+Crude oil used to be imported via two pipelines, connecting the 1,000-metre jetty five miles away at the Port of Immingham, to the refinery.

-In March 2021, the refinery was bought by Prax Group from Total S.A..
+In March 2021, the refinery was bought by Prax Group from Total.

+As of 28 April 2026, Phillips 66 Limited owns the assets of Prax Lindsey Oil Refinery Limited, including the site in Lincolnshire, plus Prax Storage Lindsey Limited, Prax Terminals Killingholme Limited, Prax Terminals Jarrow Limited and Prax Downstream UK Limited.

 Production units

 More units were added, to take refining capacity to 7 million tons in the early 1970s, at a cost of £10 million.
 The French and Belgian companies had a half of the total capacity each.

 From 1973 a 64-mile pipeline was built, to the north west by Total.
-The £500,000 oil terminal, in Leeds, had opened in April 1968, with oil transported by rail.
+The £500,000 oil terminal, in Leeds, had opened in April 1968, with oil transported by British Rail.

 Further units added, from 1976, to open in 1979, costing £58 million.
 1,500 construction workers worked on the development.

 By 1977 it was the sixth-largest refinery in the UK, processing around 10 million tonnes.
 A catalytic cracker was built from 1977, which would process 1 million tonnes per year, being one third more efficient at fuel processing than previous technology.

 In the 1980s, a fluid catalytic cracker, an alkylation unit, a visbreaker, and an MTBE (Methyl tert-butyl ether) unit (for high octane petrol) were added.
 In May 1982 a £50 million development was begun.

 From 1988, the Belgian company built a pipeline to an oil terminal Hertfordshire.

 By 1998 the site was processing 200,000 barrels per day, and was the UK's third-largest refinery.

 In 2007, a distillate hydrotreater (HDS) was built.
 A hydrogen production unit (a methane steam reformer for the hydrotreater process) is being built, for completion in 2009.
 The new plant will provide ultra-low sulfur diesel and mean different types of crude oil can be processed, that can be made in a conventional catalytic cracker or hydrocracker.
 It was built from June 2008 – June 2009 by Jacobs Engineering.